 For example, Waze is a totally indispensable application because it changed user behaviors.
 This also applies to your bank or health-provider apps.

-User experience is vital for mobile applications.
+User experience is vital when making mobile applications.
 An app that is not intuitive or does not provide users with the experiences they expect is doomed to fail.

 To ensure your app’s UX meets user expectations, your entire development team needs to be involved with the development process.